gayeongpark/gayeongpark.github.io/_posts/2024-04-11-NOSQL-Cheat-Sheet.md

 MongoDB uses the single master node that receives all write operations.
 The primary node is the source of truth for all data writes.
 When the primary node becomes unavailable, the secondary node, replicated from the primary node(Consistency), will be elected as the new primary node.

-# Optimize the respective data structure for huge amounts of data, performance and efficiency in Nosql
+# Optimize the respective data structure for huge amounts of data, performance and efficiency in NoSQL (especially MongoDB)

-It involves serveral strategies tailored to the specific type of Nosql database.
+It involves several strategies tailored to the specific type of NoSQL database.

+1. Embedding and referencing

+   Unlike SQL databases, NoSQL databases often benefit from denormalization to avoid costly join operations.
+Embedding generally provides better performance for read operations.
+Embedded data models also allow developers to update related data in a single write operation.
+Referencing makes much more sense when modeling many:many relationships.
+However, whenever referencing, an application must issue follow-up queries to resolve any references.
+This, in turn, requires more round-trips to the server.

+2. Indexing

+   Indexes improve the efficiency of read operations by reducing the amount of data that query operations need to process.

+3. Sharding/replication

+   Distributing data across multiple servers to horizontally scale out database improves scalability and performance.

+   Creating replica sets for enabling the creation of multiple copies of data for high availability and fault tolerance.
+Having multiple replicas of data provides a level of data redundancy, helping protect against data loss.

+4. Caching

+   Frequent database queries can impact application performance.
+Implementing caching mechanisms to store frequently accessed data reduces query load.